Cost of living

 *Prices may differ in your area

-In Portugal, the average monthly housing costs were roughly €783 per household (2022/2023).
-This included rent and mortgage payments, water, electricity, gas and other fuels.
-Interestingly, INE found that homeowners had 1.5 times higher cost of living expenses than renters in Portugal.
+In Portugal, the average monthly housing costs will be an estimated €820 per household (2025).
+This includes rent and mortgage payments, water, electricity, gas and other fuels.
+Interestingly, INE reports that homeowners have 1.5 times higher cost of living expenses than renters in Portugal.

 A narrow street with colorful houses in Lisbon, Portugal.